-The successful applicant will be required to complete a Disclosure Form from the Disclosure and Barring Service ("DBS") for the position.
+The successful applicant will be required to complete a Disclosure Form from the Disclosure and Barring Service ("DBS") for the position and, where appropriate, a check of the Barred List will be undertaken.
+Any offer of employment will be conditional on obtaining such satisfactory checks.
 Additionally, successful applicants should be aware that they are required to notify the school immediately if they are any reasons why they should not be working with children.
+This includes any staff who are disqualified from childcare or registration.